ankitdas09/assign-jai/README.md

 ```/api/.env``` requires MONGO_URI.
 Recommended to use Atlas (as it has been used in development and testing).

+### Notes

+Currently the backend can handle audio files upto 16MB.
+Above 16MB bugs may arise.
+(Sorry, was busy with academics didn't get enough time to implement MongoDB file storage featues.)

 ### Stack Used

 * Typescript